jmd-dk/concept/_sources/installation.rst.txt

 script (which is *highly* recommended), but it is important if for some reason you want to build (parts of) this stack yourself.

-Typically the exact version of any given dependency is not crucial.
+Typically, the exact version of any given dependency is not crucial.
 An effort is made to ensure that CO\ *N*\ CEPT functions with recent stable versions of each dependency.
 As many of the CO\ *N*\ CEPT dependencies also depend on each other, finding a working set of dependency versions may be non-trivial.